timehop/docker-cloud-terminator/README.md

 ## Prerequisites

-This service expects EC2 instances to be tagged with `Docker-Cloud-UUID`.
+This service expects EC2 instances to be tagged with `UUID`.
 To deploy BYOH nodes with this tag, we use [docker-cloud-startup](https://github.com/timehop/docker-cloud-startup).

+Note: Docker tags c5a1ec7 and prior search for tags of `Docker-Cloud-UUID`.

 ## Why